gravi-ctrl/homelab-blueprint/ctrl_s_master/README.md

 #### 🪟 Windows (FreeFileSync)
 Drop any `.ffs_batch` file into `src/_tools/ffs_jobs/`.
 The engine will automatically discover and run it.
 Ensure `FFS_PATH` is correctly set in your `.env` file so the engine knows where the FreeFileSync executable is located.

-P.S: the variable to the project directory in the FreeFileSync batch file should look like this `%AUTOMATION_ROOT%`
+*Note: Use %AUTOMATION_ROOT% in your FreeFileSync batch file paths to refer dynamically to the project directory.*

 #### 🐧 Linux (rsync)
 Drop a `.json` file into `src/_tools/rsync_jobs/`.
 The engine will automatically parse the file and execute the `rsync` command.